Archive for Financial News

 Silver Comex Futures:

-Silver Futures COT ChartThe Silver Comex Futures large speculator standing this week equaled a net position of 40,978 contracts in the data reported through Tuesday.
-This was a weekly gain of 12,663 contracts from the previous week which had a total of 28,315 net contracts.
+Silver Futures COT ChartThe Silver Comex Futures large speculator standing this week was a net position of 54,494 contracts in the data reported through Tuesday.
+This was a weekly decline of -4,846 contracts from the previous week which had a total of 59,340 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish-Extreme with a score of 81.9 percent.
-The commercials are Bearish with a score of 24.2 percent and the small traders (not shown in chart) are Bearish with a score of 45.1 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish-Extreme with a score of 93.3 percent.
+The commercials are Bearish-Extreme with a score of 2.7 percent and the small traders (not shown in chart) are Bullish-Extreme with a score of 81.7 percent.

 Silver Futures StatisticsSPECULATORSCOMMERCIALSSMALL TRADERS